ZolaBrunner/Business-Case-Development/README.md

 ## [Proposed Solution](#proposed-solution)

-BeyondMedia 2.0 proposes a comprehensive solution to address these challenges:
+BeyondMedia 2.0 proposes a comprehensive solution to address these challenges

 1. **Technology Infrastructure**: Advocate for secure, modern digital infrastructures that protect freelancers from cyber threats, including the implementation of secure freelance platforms that adhere to international standards.
 2. **Training and Upskilling**: Provide access to targeted training programs that equip freelancers with in-demand skills in tech, such as cybersecurity, data protection, and digital marketing.